acho-fiserv/sample-tenant-repo/README.md

 - /config/tenant_api.json : Tenant Provider API
 - /config/product_layout.yaml : Yaml spec for product layout page
 - /reference/api-[document.version].yaml : Tenant APIs in OpenAPI 3.0 Spec
-- ./docignore : Companion file to the ded file.
+- .docignore : Companion file to the ded file.
 Use this to hide markdown files from showing up in the doc explorer and from being indexed & searchable

 ## Setup a new tenant